andysalerno/andys.page/content/posts/rust_the_hard_stuff.md

 It cannot be a `Bar` that lives on the stack of function `example_1`, because the function's stack is destroyed when the function completes, and it would be quite rude of us to return a destroyed `Bar` to our caller (not to mention, the compiler won't allow it).

-Therefore, this must be a `Bar` in *pre-existing* memory, and memory that is still valid after `example_1` returns, and can't be `example_1`s temporary stack.
+Therefore, this must be a `Bar` in *pre-existing* memory, and memory that is still valid after `example_1` returns.

 What do we mean by *pre-existing memory*?

 Well, imagine you're writing the implementation of the function `example_1`.
-Somehow, you need to find a `Bar` that you can reference, and that reference will be your return value that the caller will receive.
-That `Bar` needs to be valid when your function returns, so the local stack is not an option.
+Somehow, you need to find a `Bar` that you can reference, and that reference will be your return value.

 Ok, so the stack is out.
-But hold on, all this talk about the "stack" may have you asking: what about the *heap*?
+But hold on, all this talk about the "stack" may have you thinking: what about the *heap*?

 It's a fair question, but the wrong question.
+Forgive me for ignoring it entirely.
 Maybe all my talk about "where" the `Bar` must live has misled you.

 The thing that really matters is not *where* it lives but **when** it lives.

-Yes, in Rust, we have access to a heap via types such as `Box`.

-But in the case of `example_1`, this isn't a solution, unless we change the return type to `Box<Bar>`, which would defeat the purpose of this example.
+Let me ask you this -  what data is definitely accessible by `example_1` while it executes?

+Here's a rough but acceptable answer:

+- Any data created on the stack of `example_1`.
+- Any data passed to `example_1` by its caller (including references).
+- Any data that is `static` (which is always alive, and globally available).

+Now a slightly different question - what data is guaranteed to be "alive" right after our function `example_1` has returned?

-Here's a rough answer:
+Here's a rough but acceptable answer:

-- You can create a `Bar` on the stack, and read it from there.
+- ~~Any data on the stack of `example_1`.~~
+- Any data passed to `example_1` by its caller (including references).
-- You can access a `Bar` from data that is `static`.
+- Any data that is `static` (which is always alive, and globally available).
-- You can access a `Bar`

 The only thing we are passing in is a reference to a `Vec` of `Foo`s.
 Therefore, it *must* be the case that the input (the `Vec` of `Foo`s) can somehow let us borrow a `Bar`.